Encourage Academic Integrity and Prevent Plagiarism

 A restatement of text, giving the meaning in another form.

-As shown in City College of San Francisco's Rules for Sudent Conduct, "Plagiarism is defined as the unauthorized use of the language and thoughts of another author and representing them as your own."
+As shown in City College of San Francisco's Rules of Sudent Conduct, "Plagiarism is defined as the unauthorized use of the language and thoughts of another author and representing them as your own."

 Failing to give credit to another person's words and language without knowledge of doing so.
 Unintentional plagiarism often occurs when a student does not have a solid understanding of using citation styles or has sloppy note-taking skills.